Last updated November 2021

 Transumbilical – Through the ‘belly button’ or umbilicus.
 The scar is hidden in the umbilicus.
 This technique was thought to be a clever way of avoiding a scar on the chest wall or breast.
 The theory was good, but it only had a brief popularity before falling into disfavour.
 It was soon found that there was an unacceptable difficulty for the surgeon in controlling the formation of a pocket of suitable size and shape for the implant.
 It is only suitable for saline implants.

 Transaxillary – Through a natural crease in the armpit.
-This can result in a excellent scar, however if the scar isn’t that good then it can be visible when the patient is fully clothed and lifts their arm.
-It also has the highest rate of complications of the different breast implant techniques and is therefore not recommended.
+This can result in a very well concealed scar, however the scar can be visible when the patient is fully clothed and lifts their arm.
+It also has the highest rate of complications out of all the different breast implant techniques and is therefore not recommended.

 Dr Topchian performs the Rapid Recovery technique, which results in less inflammation and therefore a quicker return to normal activities.

 You are reviewed after surgery at one day, one week, one month and then 3 months.
 All of these appointments are included in the surgical package costing.